-Head on Collision Accident Attorneys
+Head On Collision Car Accident Attorneys

-A head-on traffic crash is defined as a collision in which the front ends of two, or more vehicles are traveling head-on in opposite directions and collide front to front.
+A head-on traffic crash is defined as a collision in which the front ends of two or more vehicles are traveling head-on in opposite directions and collide front to front.
 A head-on collision is one of the worst distracted driving accidents a person could suffer.
-A crash such as this is distinguishable from say, a head-on motorcycle collision because a passenger car or other enclosed vehicle affords its occupants more protection than a motorcycle.
+A crash such as this is distinguishable from, say, a head-on motorcycle collision because a passenger car or other enclosed vehicle affords its occupants more protection than a motorcycle.
 But still, they are deadly, scary and often involve some terrible spinal cord and head injuries.

 Head-on crashes differ from a broadside collision or rear-ender accident in many ways.
 For example, the full force of both vehicles gets transferred into the car and its occupants.
 The causes of head-on collisions are many.
 These wrecks are typical of a distracted driving case.

 We know that many frontal crashes result from DUI's and other forms of distracted driving.
 It is much easier for an inattentive or occupied driver to drift into an oncoming lane.
 And voila, we have a violent crash with injuries and maybe fatalities.

 What Are the Local Los Angeles and Nationwide Head-on Collision Statistics?